Total knee arthroplasty

 Most designs use polymethylmethacrylate (PMMA) cement for fixation.
 Cementless designs are available, where fixation is achieved initially by friction, then by ingrowth of bone into the prosthesis.

-There are many designs in use, but broadly speaking, TKA is characterised by the degree of constraint, polyethylene spacer fixation, and posterior cruciate ligament (PCL) retention or removal.
+There are many designs in use, but broadly speaking, TKA is characterized by the degree of constraint, polyethylene spacer fixation, and posterior cruciate ligament (PCL) retention or removal.

 Degree of constraint